Xander Mobus

-Xander Mobus is an American voice actor.
+John Alexander Luft Mobus (born July 8, 1992)', known professionally as Xander Mobus, is an American voice actor.
+He is primarily known for his work in English-anime dubs and video games.

 Career

-Mobus has worked in English-language dubs of anime and video games.
-In 2014, he voiced the announcer and the characters Master Hand and Crazy Hand in Super Smash Bros. for Nintendo 3DS and Wii U and returned for the role in 2018's Super Smash Bros.
+In 2014, Mobus voiced the announcer and the characters Master Hand and Crazy Hand in Super Smash Bros. for Nintendo 3DS and Wii U and returned for the role in 2018's Super Smash Bros.
 Ultimate.
-He also voices Christo in Disgaea 5: Alliance of Vengeance, Dagda in Shin Megami Tensei IV: Apocalypse, and Joker in Persona 5.
+He also voices Christo in Disgaea 5: Alliance of Vengeance, Dagda in Shin Megami Tensei IV: Apocalypse, the Conductor in A Hat in Time, and Joker in Persona 5.
 He voice acted various comedic requests through social media during this period, such as singing the "Pokémon Theme" in the Super Smash Bros. announcer's voice.